moonstar-x/server-setup/docs/services/automation/automation-service.md

 # Custom Automation Service

-I decided to drop [n8n](../../deprecated/automation/n8n.md) in favor of my own custom [automation service](https://github.com/moonstar-x/automation-service).
 This service is completely custom made for my needs so chances are this will not be of any use for you.
-If that is the case, you should probably stick to [n8n](../../deprecated/automation/n8n.md).

-The only reason I went out of my way to create my own service was because I was finding myself using way too much the `Code` node in n8n.
+The only reason I went out of my way to create my own service was because I was finding myself using way too much the `Code` node in [n8n](https://n8n.io/).
 Given this, maintaining my workflows wasn't really that easy and at this point it would be a lot better for me to just maintain an actual code based workflow system rather than the workflows I had there.

 This service has an Docker image hosted on [GitHub Packages](https://github.com/moonstar-x/automation-service/pkgs/container/automation-service) which will be used.